 Born and bred in Alaska, Ari has been an Alaskan ski bum and river rat since earning his biology degree from Whitman College.
-He met his wife, Melanee on top of Cornbiscuit Mountain in the Chugach Range while ski touring and they have two adventurous young kids, Mia and Col Dov, and a new baby born April 22, 2015, Taz.
+He met his wife, Melanee on top of Cornbiscuit Mountain in the Chugach Range while ski touring and they have three adventurous young kids, Mia (9), Col Dov (6), and Taz (2).

 Ari has worked seasonally as a commercial fisherman in Bristol Bay and Prince William Sound, fish biologist on the Yukon River, remote fly fishing guide in western Alaska, and ski guide in the Chugach.
 He has called Girdwood’s Glacier Valley home since 2006 and believes there is no better mountain town in Alaska.

 Melanee was raised in the Talkeetna mountains, exploring Hatcher Pass and beyond.
 She has climbed and skied on Denali, been a raft and ski guide in Girdwood for over seven years, and has taught piano and guitar lessons since she was 15.
 She was known locally as “Supergirl,” playing in the Moby & Supergirl Show prior to giving up the limelight.
 She was asked to be on the National Geographic Reality TV Series that her father, Marty Raney, stars on, but told the producers “I don’t own a TV and don’t want to be on TV.”

 Melanee loves sharing the magic of Alaska with visitors young and old.
 In 2013, she guided retired Supreme Court Justice, Sandra Day O’Connor, unbeknownst to her until the end of the trip, and was told she was one of the most inspiring women that she had met in Alaska.